gkirbyjones/Superb-POS-GKJ/README.md

 Not used in this example, but also worth investigating for improved Swift interop is [SKIE](https://github.com/touchlab/SKIE)

 ### Project Structure
-composeApp: a partial implementation of the app using Jetpack Compose, which is not yet fully functional, but was used to help debug and test the shared code. gradle/libs.versions.toml: a file to manage the versions of the dependencies used in the project.
+- composeApp: a partial implementation of the app using Jetpack Compose, which is not yet fully functional, but was used to help debug and test the shared code.
+- gradle/libs.versions.toml: a file to manage the versions of the dependencies used in the project.
-iosApp: the iOS app, which uses the shared code to display a list of products via SwiftUI.
+- iosApp: the iOS app, which uses the shared code to display a list of products via SwiftUI.
-shared: the shared Kotlin Multiplatform code, which contains the business logic and data models.
+- shared: the shared Kotlin Multiplatform code, which contains the business logic and data models.
+  - shared/src/androidMain: any Android-specific code
+  - shared/src/commonMain: primary shared code, including the Product model and business logic
+  - shared/src/commonMain/sqldelight: the SQLDelight database schema and queries
+  - shared/src/commonText: test cases for the common code
+  - shared/src/iosMain: any iOS-specific code

 ### App Architecture
 The app implements a Clean Architecture applying MVVM pattern.
 Navigation is handled by the UI.
 Implementing Coordinator pattern to manage the navigation flow, would be a good next step.